 Early Multi-Merchant Contactless Payment Systems

-During the 2000s, MasterCard’s competitors deployed similar systems, such as American Express’s ExpressPay and Visa’s payWave.
+During the 2000s, Mastercard’s competitors deployed similar systems, such as American Express’s ExpressPay and Visa’s payWave.
 Due to security and functionality issues, as well as limited merchant adoption of NFC readers, these systems remained niche-bound for the 2000s and early 2010s.

-NFC Phones & Global Contactless Payment Adoption
+NFC Phones and Global Contactless Payment Adoption

 Mobile payment systems hit their stride as NFC-enabled phones became more common.
 Nokia released the first NFC phone, a clamshell device without many features common to modern smartphones, in early 2006.
 More sophisticated devices followed, and proved particularly popular in Europe and Asia.
 The first Android phone with NFC capabilities came out in mid-2010.
 The first NFC-enabled Apple smartphone, the iPhone 6, didn’t appear until September 2014.

-Complementary Payment Systems & Technologies
+Complementary Payment Systems and Technologies

 Mobile tap-to-pay systems have a number of kindred spirits in the payment world.
 With these similar or complementary technologies, merchants and consumers can exchange money without using paper cash or magnetic stripe cards.
 Along with mobile tap-to-pay systems, they form the basis of the emerging post-cash, post-magnetic stripe payment economy.

-Advantages of Mobile Tap-to-Pay Systems
+Benefits of Mobile Tap-to-Pay Systems

 1. Reduced Need of Plastic Cards and Bulky Wallets

-Mobile tap-to-pay systems are lean and convenient, requiring only an NFC-enabled smartphone (or, for older, store-specific systems, a special fob) to work.
-If you know that every merchant on your daily errand run accepts contactless payments, you can leave your wallet at home and bring only your phone – or use a slim phone wallet that has room for your phone, driver’s license, a small amount of cash, and a handful of other cards.
+Mobile tap-to-pay systems are lean and convenient, requiring only an NFC-enabled smartphone — or, for older, store-specific systems, a special fob — to work.
+If you know that every merchant on your daily errand run accepts contactless payments, you can leave your wallet at home and bring only your phone, or use a slim phone wallet that has room for your phone, driver’s license, a small amount of cash, and a handful of other cards.
 Either way, your physical burden is substantially reduced.